 - If the diffuser gets knock over, turn off immediately and unplug.
 Pour out any remaining water, shake to get it all out.
 Let air dry for 24 hours.

 - The amount and intensity of mist produced will vary, this is normal.

 All About Edens Garden Ceramic Diffuser

-This post features a ceramic diffuser by Edens Garden.
+This post features a ceramic diffuser from Edens Garden.
 What I like about the Edens Garden Ceramic Diffuser is that it is simple to use, high quality, and really pretty in the blue ombre color.

 This diffuser has an auto shut-off feature.
 It will turn itself off when the water tank is empty.
 It will make a quick few beeps when it goes off to let you know.
 It could be problematic if you are a light sleeper and using during the night but it doesn't bother me.